brettChapman/Nimbus_Cluster/README.md

 ```
 Note: Depending on the Slurm version, the configurator may be in /usr/share/doc/slurm-wlm/html/.

-Open the configurator in your browser
+Open the configurator in your browser.

 #### 2. Generating a config file:

 It is critical to correctly name the master node and the worker nodes.
 These names have to match exactly what is shown in the OpenStack online management console.

 Make sure the number of CPUs, main memory etc are set correctly for each worker node.
-If you are unsure how to set these install the slurm daemon on a node:
+If you are unsure of what these values are install the slurm daemon on a node to check:

 ssh into one of the worker nodes (e.g. ssh node-1) and then:
 ```